Andrija Hebrang (politician, born 1899): Early life

-Andrija Hebrang was born in Bačevac (part of Gradina) to Andrija Hebrang and Cela Strasser.
+Andrija Hebrang was born in the village of Bačevac near Gradina to Andrija Hebrang Sr. and Cela Strasser, a mixed Croatian-Jewish mercantile family.
 In World War I, he was stationed in Osijek, Zagreb, and finally the battlefields in Gorizia, Italy where he stayed until the end of the war.
 Not long afterward, in 1919, he joined the Communist Party of Yugoslavia and became heavily involved in socialist political causes.

 Political involvement

 He became a member of the Socialist Workers' Party of Yugoslavia (communists) in 1919 in Osijek, distinguished himself and was a member of the Local Committee of the CPY for Zagreb.
 In 1920, the Yugoslav government banned Obzan from the Communist Party.
 However, the unresolved Croatian issue was far more dangerous for the government than the communist activity.
 At the beginning of 1923, the communists illegally founded the Independent Workers' Party of Yugoslavia.
 In the same year, Hebrang settled in Zagreb.
-[10] He was first arrested for street demonstrations in March 1924, after which he spent several days in prison.
+He was first arrested for street demonstrations in March 1924, after which he spent several days in prison.
 In the 1925 elections, the Independent Workers' Party won only 1.1% of the vote and was left without a seat in the National Assembly.
 The following year, Hebrang joined the Board of Directors of a branch of the Union of Private Employees as treasurer, and before their congress in October 1927 he was expelled from the union and administration.
 In 1928, Pantovčak was presided over by VIII. conference of the Zagreb Communists where, together with Tito, he opposed factional struggles within the Party.
 The victory of their anti-factional current, with the support of Antun Mavrak, secretary of the CPY Provincial Committee for Croatia and Slavonia, enabled the consolidation of party ranks.

 Hebrang was appointed an envoy of the Zagreb Local Committee at the April session of the Comintern in Moscow, but was arrested on April 13, 1928, while crossing the border.
-He was detained for three months for "wandering and communism," [12] but was soon released for lack of evidence.
+He was detained for three months for "wandering and communism," but was soon released for lack of evidence.
 He was expelled to Bačevac, but returned illegally to Zagreb, where, after the murder of Pavle Radić and Đuro Basaričko, the wounding of Ivan Pernar and Ivan Granđa, and the fatal wounding of Stjepan Radić in the National Assembly on June 20, 1928, the work of the Party intensified.
 Following the assassinations, the ensuing protests intensified police persecution of opponents of the regime, especially HSS members and communists.